microsoft/FluidFramework/README.md

 * [Loader](./packages/loader) startup code that loads Fluid container
 * [Runtime](./packages/runtime) core Fluid runtime definition and distributed data structures
-* [Framework](./packages/framework) base classes and interfaces for Fluid Framework that implements basic default behavior of components and containers.
+* [Framework](./packages/framework) base classes and interfaces for Fluid Framework that implements basic default behavior of components and containers
 * [Drivers](./packages/drivers) contains the drivers targeting different server implementation endpoints (e.g. Routerlicious and ODSP)
 * [Components](./packages/components) contains the component mechanism that enable components to be built on top of the Fluid runtime.
 It also contains the sample Flow and Table components.
-* [Server](./packages/server) (To be moved to `server` directory) contains libraries for the reference implementation of the core server services
+* [Hosts](./packages/hosts) contains code to host Fluid Containers within other applications
+* [Server](./server) contains non-critical services that are especially tied into the loader and framework code

 [Server](./server) contains the reference server implementation **Routerlicious**